-16. U. T. Dallas: Jonelle and Bryce Jordan Music Scholarship Fund - Recommendation to Redesignate as the Jonelle and Bryce Jordan Scholarship in the Arts.--

-The Office of the Chancellor concurs with President Rutford's recommendation to redesignate the Jonelle and Bryce Jordan Music Scholarship Fund at U. T. Dallas as the Jonelle and Bryce Jordan Scholarship in the Arts.
+16. U. T. Dallas: Jonelle and Bryce Jordan Music Scholarship Fund - Redesignation as the Jonelle and Bryce Jordan Scholarship in the Arts.--Approval was given to redesignate the Jonelle and Bryce Jordan Music Scholarship Fund at The University of Texas at Dallas as the Jonelle and Bryce Jordan Scholarship in the Arts.